-- How does clinical medicine benefit from studying the evolutionary perspectives of diseases?
+- How does clinical medicine benefit from studying the evolutionary perspectives of health and diseases?

 - How do evolutionary vulnerabilities of human anatomy/physiology contribute to disease susceptibility and progression?

 - How effectively do ancient samples, such as skeletal and mummified remains, act as a major source for the study of the evolution of disease?